List of chess variants: Variants with fairy pieces on a standard board

-Variants with popular fairy pieces: Empress, Amazon, Princess
+Variants with knighted fairy pieces: Empress, Princess, and Amazon

-There are a number of variants which use the empress (rook + knight) and princess (bishop + knight) compound pieces.
-The empress is also called marshall or chancellor.
-The princess is also called cardinal, archbishop, janus, paladin, or minister.
-Another compound piece is the amazon (queen + knight).
-To adapt to the new pieces, the board is usually extended to 10×8 or 10×10 with additional pawns added.
+There are a number of variants which use the empress (rook + knight), also called marshall or chancellor..
+A number also use the princess (bishop + knight), also called cardinal, archbishop, janus, paladin, or minister.
+A third knighted piece is the amazon (queen + knight).
+To adapt to the new pieces, the board is usually extended to 10×8 or 10×10, with additional pawns added.